Community Development Block Grant

 The City of Yuma receives Community Development Block Grant (CDBG) funding from HUD annually.
 Funds are used by the city and non-profit organizations for housing activities, public services, code enforcement, economic development, and other activities that improve living conditions for

 low-and-moderate income people.
 Activities funded must be eligible under the CDBG Program, meet a national objective, and address priorities outlined in the City’s 2016-2020 Consolidated Plan.

 Each year, with citizen participation, the City develops and submits Annual Action Plans and Consolidated Annual Performance Evaluation Reports (CAPER) to HUD.

 - Annual Action Plan 2012

 Nonprofit organizations can submit a CDBG application for eligible activities during an annual application cycle that usually begins in December or January.
 Please call (928) 373-5187 for more information.

 Neighborhood Services is responsible for ensuring that all CDBG-funded activities meet federal requirements.
-The City's CDBG Monitoring Checklist includes references from the Code of Federal Regulations.
+The City's CDBG Subrecipient Monitoring Checklist includes references from the Code of Federal Regulations.
 This checklist will be used for on-site monitoring of CDBG Subrecipients.